J S Frank Foundation

 How to Apply

 The J S Frank Foundation does not have a public application process.
-The foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-All grants are made at the discretion of the board of directors to organizations with which the foundation has established relationships.
-The foundation does not maintain an application portal, accept letters of inquiry, or respond to funding requests from organizations not already in their network.
+All grants are made at the discretion of the board of directors to organisations with which the foundation has established relationships.
+The foundation does not maintain an application portal, accept letters of enquiry, or respond to funding requests from organisations not already in their network.

 Decision Timeline